phanireddy18/pizza-delivery-be/README.md

 ## Notes

 - No toppings: In this version of the application, we do not track toppings.
 The customization is limited to pizza type and quantity.
-- Transaction Management: All order creation and modifications are wrapped in transactions to ensure atomicity, meaning either all operations succeed or none.
+- Transaction Management: All order creations are wrapped in transactions to ensure atomicity, meaning either all operations succeed or none.